texstudio-org/texstudio/utilities/manual/source/getting_started.md

 ![Insert equation](images/txs_equation.webp)

 ### Insert symbols
 LaTeX offers a huge number of mathematical and other symbols.
-A convenient way of selecting the right one is using the symbol pane on the left side.
+A convenient way to select the right one is using the symbol pane on the left side.
 Symbols can be declared as favorites and the most used symbols are collected as well to allow faster navigation.

 ![symbol pane](images/txs_symbol.webp)

 ## Compile
-Compiling a document means translating it from the LaTeX source code into a pdf file.
+Compiling a document means translating it from the LaTeX source code into a PDF file.
 This can be performed by clicking on the compile button or using the key `F6`.

 ![compile a document](images/txs_compile.webp)

-This calls the actual LaTeX-system (pdflatex by default) to compile the document on the disk.
+This calls the actual LaTeX-system (pdflatex by default) to compile the document on disk.
 The `Message Pane` shows results from that run and will jump to the [log-view](compiling.md#the-log-files) in case of errors.

 ## View your pdf document
-Now we like to see the results.
+Now we would like to see the results.
 For this, click the view button or press `F7`.

 ![View a pdf of a document](images/txs_view.webp)

-The pdf document is presented right of the text within TeXstudio.
+The PDF document is presented to the right of the text within TeXstudio.
 You can scroll and zoom to examine the result.
-`CTRL+left click` on text or images within the pdf will jump to the corresponding source code.
+`CTRL+left click` on text or images within the PDF will jump to the corresponding source code.

-Pressing `F7` or clicking the view button actually scrolls the pdf to same position in the document where the cursor is in the source document, see [here for details](viewing.md#forward-and-inverse-searching).
+Pressing `F7` or clicking the view button actually scrolls the PDF to the same position in the document where the cursor is in the source document, see [here for details](viewing.md#forward-and-inverse-searching).

 <!--
 label/ref